 There are always people moving to Taiwan.
 I talk a lot about it in what I write; I give a lot of advice on this site regarding moving to Taiwan, getting settled in Taiwan, and living in Taiwan.
+What a challenge a move like this can be.
+For a start, you have to consider what things you want to take with you.
+If you are looking to dispose of a large number of things, then it might be worthwhile to look at some crate hire companies.
 One topic I haven’t addressed is moving back to The World.

 On July 22, 2013, I received a message on Facebook that cited my piece entitled “No Taiwan ARC?
 No Problem!”
 I get a few messages a week, thanks to people reading what I write or viewing one of my many videos on my YouTube Channel.
 It’s all been positive, thusfar, so I guess that’s a good thing.
 Often, people are looking for help, and I tend to let my altruism overpower my business sense.
 More on that later.
 Back to July 22.

 I was asked for the address of Taichung’s Ministry of Foreign Affairs office, at the Bureau of Consular Affairs.
 First, do me this favor: Google “Taichung’s Ministry of Foreign Affairs.”
 In your top searches you will see the official website of MOFA and you can see in the meta description that the address is listed in both Chinese and English.